I am passionate about economics as a way to improve our understanding of the world and inform public policy.

 I returned to school in 2012 to pursue graduate studies at Queen’s University.
 I continued to consult for the IMF during the school year and returned full-time for four months each summer.
-I continued my work on commodities and began the development of the Flexible System of Global Models (FSGM).
+I continued my research on primary commodities and began the development of the Flexible System of Global Models (FSGM).
 This model is now a work horse being used for policy analysis at the IMF.
 During the summer of 2015, I undertook a project to design and introduce endogenous migration and remittances into FSGM.
 During the first few years of my PhD, I focused on publishing my previous working papers.
-I expanded my skill set in econometrics and used insights from spectrial analysis to propose a novel medium- to long-run forecasting technique.
+I expanded my skill set in econometrics and used insights from spectral analysis to propose a novel medium- to long-run forecasting technique.
 I also wrote three papers on the link between international labor migration and remittances flows with international crude oil markets.

-I currently live in Kingston with my wife, Julia, and our two young children.
-I will be joining the Economics Department at Wilfrid Laurier University this summer.
+I currently live in Waterloo with my wife, Julia, and our two young children.
+I joined the Department of Economics at Wilfrid Laurier University in the summer of 2019.